Associate Vice President

-The Associate Vice President position provides administrative oversight for the College's institutional effectiveness, assessment, accreditation, and research operations.
+The Associate Vice President position provides administrative oversight for the College's institutional effectiveness, assessment, and research operations.
 The individual must work collegially with faculty and staff to promote a climate for student success.
 The Associate Vice President for Institutional Research, Effectiveness, and Planning is instrumental in leading and facilitating institutional strategic planning, master planning, policy formation and appropriate operational planning, which culminates in actionable strategies for continuous improvement and the enhancement of institutional resource allocation processes.
 The Associate VP for Institutional Research, Effectiveness, and Planning develops and prepares institutional planning documents; oversees institutional research functions to support institutional studies, data management, and institutional reporting; directs the maintenance of institutional records including retention and outcomes reports; leads and facilitates efforts arising from strategic and institutional effectiveness planning; and ultimately provides the President and the President's Staff with information necessary for institutional compliance and decision-making.
 The preferred candidate will possess exceptional quantitative and analytics skills.

 An Associate Vice President for Institutional Effectiveness is responsible for:

 - Works with the President and the Executive team to prepare the institution's strategic plan and master plans to position the college for continuous improvement and growth

 - Supervises the activities of the institutional effectiveness, assessment and planning research staff

 - Works collaboratively with the Vice Presidents of Business and Finance and Academic Affairs to align planning and budgeting processes that support the Strategic Plan